fbennett/quizzer/README.md

 # Quizzer

-A lightweight quiz engine for `node.js`
+A lightweight writing instruction tool

 --------------------

 ## Overview

-Quizzer is a tool for writing instruction.
-It is particularly suitable
+Quizzer is an online support tool for academic writing instruction.
-for:

-* Second language learners
-* Students facing novel stylistic demands (such as in law school)
-* Any teaching environment where staff resources are in short supply

-In contrast to many commercial offerings in the online education "sphere", Quizzer is not designed to replace the instructor: it was build *by* an instructor, to enable more efficient and positive interaction with students over issues of grammar and style.

-Quizzer is simple to install and use.
-A couple of highlights to encourage the reader:

-* Students do not need to be issued IDs and passwords.
-It just works.
-* The entire system can be installed with a single command.

-Quizzer makes intensive use of multiple-choice quizzes, *not* as a test of knowledge or of skill "level", but as a lightweight means of encouraging students to engage positively with flaws in their writing.
-In our Academic Writing program in the Nagoya University Faculty of Law, Quizzer supports the following workflow:
+It can be installed with a single command, requires no student IDs or passwords, and works well with classes made up of students at varying stages of language acquisition, and from diverse language backgrounds.

+The basic concept is to use student writing as the basis for a flood of pattern-recognition exercises, cast as online quizzes delivered by email.
+By raising the pace of iteration, the aim is to help students internalize a sense of grammatical anomalies and stylistic infelicities.

+While Quizzer can be used to generate multiple-choice quizzes for a variety of purposes, the workflow it was built for runs like this:

 1. Students submit a 400-word essay once each week on an arbitrary topic.
-2. The instructor selects one poorly-written sentence from each essay, and composes a multiple-choice question consisting of the student's own sentence, two alternatives that also contain errors, and a corrected version. *The essays themselves are not assessed.*
+2. The instructor selects representative errors of style and grammar from the submissions, and composes a multiple-choice question consisting of the student's own sentence, two alternatives that also contain errors, and a corrected version.
 3. After constructing one question from each submitted essay, students are sent personalized links to the resulting quiz.
 4. Students submit their responses, which are recorded on the Quizzer server.
-Students receive feedback immediately feedback on their incorrect responses.
+Students receive feedback immediately feedback on their incorrect responses. *Neither the essays nor the quiz results are assessed.*
 5. Class commenters (TAs, instructors, and other experienced writers) post short explanations of why the wrong answers were wrong.
+Where appropriate, commenters from the students' own language domain can be brought in to provide supplementary native-language guidance.
+6. Class commenters of the target language domain can set persistent "rules" on-the-fly to cover issues that arise frequently.
+These rules can then to set as comments on specific wrong answers, and they can be translated by native-language commenters, for reference by students of the same language domain.
-6. When students revisit their quiz links, they will find both the comments, and a list of classmates who gave the correct answer to the questions that they missed.
+7. When students revisit their quiz links, they will find their errors attached with explanatory rule, comments, and a list of classmates who answered the question correctly.
-7. Students are given an assessed, paper-based, multiple-choice supplementary mid-term and final exam, consisting entirely of questions from the quizzes.
+8. Students are given an assessed, paper-based, multiple-choice supplementary mid-term and final exam, consisting entirely of questions from the quizzes.